andrewgremlich/ai-freelance/SCRIPT.md

 Hello and welcome to my presentation!
 Thank you for coming!

-Today, I want to encourage everyone to not be discouraged or stressed out with the rise of AI software.
-As seen previously with Cory Brown's presentation, humankind has also evolved with industrial revolutions.
-With my presentation, I want to encourage to take advantage of AI technology _correctly_.
-With using AI properly, I believe that the future of softare engineering work can be democratized to where one doesn't have to work at a big tech company in order to have a successful career.
+Today, I want to encourage Software Engineers everywhere to not be discouraged or stressed out with the rise of AI software.
+If anything, I want you to learn how to ride the wave of AI technology so that you can adapt _correctly_ just as fast as other AI-enabled software engineers and companies.
+In fact, I want to encourage software engineers to explore freelance options using AI technology to assist.

 I'll share my first project as a freelance engineer and how I used AI tools.
 Honestly speaking, I have found AI technology to be incredibly helpful being a first-time freelance software engineer.
 Also, I have found that AI technology may inhibit my progress in a freelance project.
 I'll cover three key lessons that I learned while working on this project.